Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

-There are two types of checklists: action checklists and inspection checklists.
+There are two types of checklists: “READ-DO” (action checklist) and “DO-CONFIRM” (inspection checklist).
 Their differences are more significant than just the style of formulating the items.

-One of the principles of formulating a well-defined task sounds as follows [1]:
+One principle of formulating a well-defined task states [1]:

 ☐ Check emails in personal email inbox